Who we are:

 - Some fiction (Not my passion, but I may throw a bit into the mix)

-- And anything which speaks volumes of hope and truth.
+- Anything which speaks volumes of hope and truth.

-I became a Christian while I was dating the wonderful man that I married.
-We met at the mall, and we both like to say: “You can get anything at the mall!”
-(Hardy har).
+I became a follower of Jesus while I was dating the wonderful man that God has given me.
+Having met at the mall, we both like to say: “You can get anything at the mall!”
+(Hardy har)

-It’s truly not about me though.
-It’s about the amazing God I serve.
+All of that being said, It’s truly not about us.
+It’s about the amazing God that we live to serve.